Intro to Salesforce In-App Guidance (+Limitations, Alternatives)

 Ebbinghaus Forgetting Curve suggests that on average 70% of employees forget the knowledge acquired through conventional employee training methods.
 Given that one-third of CRM implementations fail is a testimony that Salesforce’s complex interface combined with the company-level customizations is making it harder for sales teams to stay productive.

-Salesforce recognized this gap between technological advancement and user adoption and released the in-app guidance solution to improve end-user training, communication, change management, and much more.
+Salesforce recognized this gap between technological advancement and user adoption and released its own, branded Salesforce in-app guidance solution to improve end-user training, communication, change management, and much more.

 In this blog, we dive deeper into Salesforce’s in-app guidance, alternative options, and how it can transform the user experience positively for your sales organization – empowering your team to reach new levels of success.

-Salesforce admins were heavily dependent on mediums such as Chatter, email, and Salesforce communities to engage with users.
-However, it wasn’t the most effective way to communicate, as users were overwhelmed and spent non-productive hours figuring out how to best use and navigate the complex CRM platform.
+Salesforce admins heavily depended on mediums like Chatter, email, and Salesforce communities to engage with users.
+However, it wasn’t the most effective way to communicate, as users were overwhelmed and spent non-productive hours figuring out how to use best and navigate the complex CRM platform.

 The prompts are categorized into two types: